-- A. Forestry and tree farming using best management practices in order to protect water bodies from damage and prevent sedimentation. - B. Cultivation and harvesting of crops according to recognized soil conservation practices including the protection of the water bodies from pollution caused by fertilizers, pesticides and herbicides used in such cultivation. - C. Wildlife refuges. - D. Parks and outdoor recreation uses consistent with the purpose and intent of the District; - E. Conservation areas and nature trails. - F. Wells, waterlines, and septic systems. - F. Open Spaces as permitted or required by the Springfield Regulations or the Zoning Ordinance. - G. Dry hydrants or fire ponds which are constructed to permit unobstructed flow of water. - H. Docks, breakwaters, moorings, beach maintenance and wells as permitted by the Wetlands Bureau of the NH Department of Environmental Services.
+- A. Forestry and tree farming using state-sanctioned best management practices in order to protect water bodies from damage and prevent sedimentation. - B. Cultivation and harvesting of crops according to state-sanctioned best management practices including the protection of the water bodies from pollution caused by fertilizers, pesticides and herbicides used in such cultivation. - C. Wildlife refuges. - D. Parks and outdoor recreation uses consistent with the purpose and intent of the District; - E. Conservation areas and nature trails. - F. Wells, waterlines, and septic systems. - G. Open Spaces as permitted or required by the Springfield Regulations or the Zoning Ordinance. - H. Dry hydrants or fire ponds which are constructed to permit unobstructed flow of water. - I. Docks, breakwaters, moorings, beach maintenance and wells as permitted by the Wetlands Bureau of the NH Department of Environmental Services.